MathyouMB/scored/README.md

 # Scored

 Scored is an elixir based web application for holding scrum planning poker 🃏.
 This application was built to build a deeper understanding of OTP, concurrency, and the Elixir ecosystem.
-I intentionally built this application without a larger framework like Phoenix so that I would have the chance to implement key OTP concepts on my own.
+It was intentionally built without a larger framework like Phoenix so that key OTP concepts had to be implemented on their own.

 <hr>